overengineer/AsyncStreamCipherLFSR/README.md

-This projects is FPGA implementation of Self-Synchronizing (Async) Stream Cipher Algorithm with Linear Feedback Shift Register using PicoBlaze Microprocessor.
+This project is FPGA implementation of Self-Synchronizing (Async) Stream Cipher Algorithm with Linear Feedback Shift Register using PicoBlaze Microprocessor.
 You can look at related [blog post](https://overengineer.github.io/AsyncStreamCipher) for further information.